Remote Blood Oxygen Estimation From Videos Using Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{eripheral} blood oxygen saturation (\spo2{}) is an important physiological parameter that represents the level of \highlight{oxygenation} in the blood and reflects the adequacy of respiratory function~\cite{nitzan2014pulse}.
+\IEEEPARstart{P}{eripheral} {blood oxygen saturation (\spo2{}) is an important physiological parameter that represents the level of {oxygenation} in the blood and reflects the adequacy of respiratory function~\cite{nitzan2014pulse}.
 The estimation and monitoring of \spo2{} are essential for the assessment of lung function and the treatment of chronic pulmonary diseases.

-It has been reported that COVID-19 patients can present with clinically significant hypoxemia or drop in \highlight{blood} oxygen saturation, yet many do not exhibit respiratory symptoms~\cite{Couzin-Frankel455, starr2020pulse}.
-This highlights the importance of early detection of changes in \spo2 to facilitate timely management of asymptomatic patients with clinical deterioration. \highlight{Conventional} \spo2{} measurement methods rely on contact-based sensing, including fingertip pulse oximetry and its variants in smartwatches and smartphones~\cite{severinghaus2007takuo, scully2011physiological, lu2015prototype, ding2018measuring}.
-These contact-based methods present the risk of \highlight{cross contamination} between individuals using the same measurement device. \highlight{An additional issue with contact-based methods is limb perfusion, especially in the digits.
-Circulation to the fingers and toes is often impaired in many cardiovascular and pulmonary diseases, which complicates measurement of \spo2{}.} Also, pulse oximeters may not be widely available in \highlight{marginalized communities} and \highlight{some undeveloped} countries{~\cite{Herbert90}}.
+It has been reported that COVID-19 patients can present with clinically significant hypoxemia or drop in {blood} oxygen saturation, yet many do not exhibit respiratory symptoms~\cite{Couzin-Frankel455, starr2020pulse}.
+This highlights the importance of early detection of changes in \spo2 to facilitate timely management of asymptomatic patients with clinical deterioration. {Conventional} \spo2{} measurement methods rely on contact-based sensing, including fingertip pulse oximetry and its variants in smartwatches and smartphones~\cite{severinghaus2007takuo, scully2011physiological, lu2015prototype, ding2018measuring}.
+These contact-based methods present the risk of {cross contamination} between individuals using the same measurement device. {An additional issue with contact-based methods is limb perfusion, especially in the digits.
+Circulation to the fingers and toes is often impaired in many cardiovascular and pulmonary diseases, which complicates measurement of \spo2{}.} Also, pulse oximeters may not be widely available in {marginalized communities} and {some undeveloped} countries{~\cite{Herbert90}}.}